 Years ago, I wrote an article about inflammation and how it negatively affects several aspects of health.
 At that time, the concept that inflammation underlies many of our most challenging health problems was neither well known nor widely accepted.
 Today, hundreds of thousands of studies underscore the adverse effects of systemic inflammation, making that “old” information as relevant today as it was back then.

-When you hear the word inflammation, you probably think of sore joints and muscles.
-But new scientific research shows that inflammation affects the entire body—and not in a positive way.
-It plays a role in diseases that are not typically considered inflammatory diseases, such as heart disease, stroke, Alzheimer’s, and diabetes.
+Nevertheless, there is still a lot of misunderstanding about inflammation.
+Most people associate it with sore joints and muscles, but inflammation also affects the entire body—and not in a positive way.
+It plays a role in conditions that are not typically considered inflammatory diseases, such as obesity, heart disease, stroke, Alzheimer’s, and diabetes.